Conflux-Chain/CIPs/CIPs/cip-90.md

 A new internal contract called the `CrossSpace` contract will be deployed at the address `0x0888000000000000000000000000000000000006` with the following interfaces.
 The native space user/contract can interact with the accounts in the EVM space and process the return value in the same transaction.
 So the cross-space operations can be atomic.

-When making a cross-space call, only 1/20 of available gas can be passed in the EVM space.
+When making a cross-space call, only 1/10 of available gas can be passed in the EVM space.
 This is aimed to limit gas usage in a cross-space call.
-(Has not decided yet.)

 ```solidity
 pragma solidity >=0.5.0;